anatoliifrolov/postgres-cxx-client/README.md

 ```
 This way allows to put some logic between statement execution
 and build more complex and flexible transactions.
-Please don't forget to check that the `begin()` has succeeded and to commit.
+Please, don't forget to check that the `begin()` has succeeded and to commit.
 Also consider the possibility of commit operation itself to fail.
 When a transaction handle goes out of scope it rollbacks the transaction
-unless it has been explicitly commited already.
+unless it has been explicitly committed already.

 <a name="reading-the-result"/>